 - Optional toppings: Fresh herbs, sliced green onions, and hot sauce.

-How do you make sweet potato Brussels sprouts hash? ( + tips)
+How to make sweet potato Brussels sprouts hash ( + tips)

 Begin by preheating your oven to 375 degrees.